acoustic-content-samples/prod-wch-sdk-ng9/packages/component-rest/etc/component-rest.api.md

 import { DeliveryLayoutResolver } from '@acoustic-content-sdk/component-api';
 import { DeliveryPageResolver } from '@acoustic-content-sdk/component-api';
 import { DeliverySearchResolver } from '@acoustic-content-sdk/component-api';
+import { DeliverySiteResolver } from '@acoustic-content-sdk/component-api';
 import { DeliveryType } from '@acoustic-content-sdk/api';
 import { DeliveryTypeResolver } from '@acoustic-content-sdk/component-api';
 import { FetchText } from '@acoustic-content-sdk/rest-api';
 import { HubInfoUrlProvider } from '@acoustic-content-sdk/api';
 import { LoggerService } from '@acoustic-content-sdk/api';
 import { Observable } from 'rxjs';
+import { ProtectedContent } from '@acoustic-content-sdk/component-api';
+import { SiteDeliveryContentItem } from '@acoustic-content-sdk/api';
 import { UrlConfig } from '@acoustic-content-sdk/api';

 // @public